 Your muscles learn to contract with more force and power.

-Your stronger quads allow you to pick your knees up.
+Your stronger quads allow you to pick your knees up (for better running form).

-You use a variety of muscles, which gives others a moment to recovery
+You use a variety of muscles, which gives others a moment to recover.

 Stronger muscles to hold form when fatigued

 Let’s be honest I love that hills burn more calories too because one of my favorite things about running…is eating.

 Due to the harder effort, you’ll be both building muscle for the long term and burning more calories in the short term.